MelvrickLee/BRG-28-ISEA-/README.md

 checking service status using systemctl status
 <img width="810" height="575" alt="systemctl" src="https://github.com/user-attachments/assets/0738aafa-496a-4322-8fb1-00c1f1d3fdb5" />

+*only the 1st page as it is too long to document it all
 <br/>
 <br/>

 Linux Permissions:

+output for ls -l

 Session 2 - AM